aau12gr652/videoviewer/README.md

 videoviewer
 ===========

 Modified Qt example code, used for displaying video.
+Utilizes the ffmpeg provided libraries to decode video, instead of QMovie.

+Initialize submodules with:

+:: git submodule init
+:: git submodule update